karenjex/pgodemo/README.md

 **Now that was Easy**

-## Slide 7: Fully Declaritive
+## Slide 7: Fully Declarative
-> Introduce concept of Fully Declaritive PostgreSQL (manifest)
+> Introduce concept of Fully Declarative PostgreSQL (manifest)

 There are now two categories of methods for building out a database environment:  **Imperative and Declarative**.